BoddyShen/Database/lab2/README.md

 mkdir -p build && cd build && cmake .. && make
 ```

-To run a simple test on B+ tree, run:
+To run a simple unit test on B+ tree, run:

 ```
-./main
+./test_unit
 ```

 To run the correctness and performance test on small dataset with 2000 rows, run: